• Skip to primary navigation

 What are Singapore Rice Noodles?

-Most often Singapore Mei fun is a curry-spiced vermicelli noodle dish filled with shrimp, Chinese BBQ pork, eggs, and various vegetables like carrots, cabbage, onions, scallions, and bell peppers.
+Most often, Singapore Mei fun is a curry-spiced vermicelli noodle dish filled with shrimp, Chinese BBQ pork, eggs, and various vegetables like carrots, cabbage, onions, scallions, and bell peppers.
 If you don't have BBQ, substitute ham, frankfurters, leftover pork roast, chicken, or pretty much any meat, tofu, or vegetable you have in your refrigerator.

-Noodle Comparison Photographed Below:
+Asian Noodle Comparison

 1. Thai Rice noodles,